Gediontkd/photo-upload-app/README.md

 docker-compose up
 ```

 This command will start both the backend and frontend services.
-You should see logs indicating that both services have started successfully. the frontend might take some time
+Please note that the frontend might take some time to build and start initially.

 ### 5. Access the Application